kenchapmanpdx-png/at-first-site-beauty/replit.md

 - Fixed "Trust in Our Brand Promise" font to use Playfair (consistent with other headings)
 - Updated all CTA booking buttons to point to internal /book page (Hero, service pages, bridal party)
 - Enhanced booking page: changed heading to light pink (text-blush-400) and added scroll-triggered animations
+- Fixed CTA button hover cropping by adding margins and wrapper containers for scale effects

 ✓ **Dream Team Section Restoration** (June 19, 2025)
 - Restored original Cedar Lapp-Ngauamo and Hollie team members